UK-SBCoA-EbbertLab/cDNA_pipeline/README.md

                                           reference a report will be generated with multiQC showing what percent of reads mapped to a contaminant.
                                           For further detail go into the "contamination_report/" folder under your pipeline execution results to find out which were the most abundant contaminants in each of your samples.>

+            --quality_score              <Minimum mean base quality from basecalled sequence.
+For example, when set at 9 all reads with mean base quality below 9 will be filtered out from the fastq file.
+This is executed by Pychopper, therefore it only affects cDNA data analysis.
+This parameter will always be ignored by dRNA pipeline execution.
+Default: 9>